The Utah Bar Exam

 Exam Dates

 The Utah Bar Exam is administered on the last Tuesday and Wednesday of February and July.
-That means the next two examinations will fall on July 25-26, 2023, and February 27-28, 2024.
 Applications, forms, and all required supplementary documentation must be submitted electronically by the end of the day (11:59:59 pm MDT) of the appropriate filing deadline.
 If the deadline is on a weekend or holiday, the deadline will be moved to the first following business day.
 Any hard copies of forms or documents must be delivered (not just postmarked) to the Bar's office by close of business on the appropriate filing deadline.

 If you fail the Utah Bar Exam and wish to apply for the following administration, you must file a different application according to different submission deadlines.
 You will be notified of the deadline when scores are released.